SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 The last part of my social think is to strongly consider that I am a member of the .NET OSS Community, and thus I am a member of the community and the system that allowed this to happen.
 What could I do differently?
 I think about it this way not because it's literally true, but because it allows me to shift my perspective to how I/we better support the OSS ecosystem to get the outcomes we might want.

+Of _course_ people feel disrupted when a package restricts itself in some way, or adds commercial licensing, or goes dark.
+But the issue isn't those decisions; the issue is our inability to recognize their value in our supply chain and act accordingly.

 ## So, Looking Inward: How Could This Have Been Prevented?

 I like to think about this from an impact perspective.
 If I wanted a different outcome here, what are some things I could have done?
 I'd suggest others could benefit from doing this as well.